smaurice101/readthedocs/docs/source/tmllogs.rst

 .. note::
    To view logs you must have Viperviz binary running.
 The Viperviz binary will read the viperlogs Kafka topic and stream the log data to your browser.

+   The above URL assumes Viperviz is listening on Port 9005.
+This port can be set in STEP 7 Visualization Dag.

 Log Example
 -----------